livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 # Authorship and Changes to Authorship

-Authorship for "living" documents, LiveCoMS' focus, can become complicated as the document evolves and more people contribute.
+LiveCoMS' focus on "living" documents, can make authorship attribution complicated as the document evolves and more people contribute.
-Our key principle is that participants should get credit for their contributions, whether they actually write the work, provide feedback, file issues, or participate in other ways.
+Our key principle is that participants should get credit for their contributions, whether they write the document, provide feedback, file issues, or participate in other ways.
 However, different types of credit may be warranted.
 In general, changes which constitute writing a significant part of the article merit authorship, but not those which only modify small portions.